 Bill Hatanaka is the Board Chair of Ontario Health and brings a wealth of experience and knowledge in senior management and governance with North American corporations in the financial and pension delivery sectors.
 Mr. Hatanaka currently serves as a Corporate Director on the Boards of ICE NGX Inc. and Invesco Canada.
-He is also on the Board of Governors for York University.
+He also previously served on the Board of Governors for York University and is now an Honourary Governor.
 He previously served on various other public Boards including TMX (HRC) and TD Ameritrade (Risk) and is the past Chair of the Investment Industry Association of Canada.
 He is also the former President and CEO of the OPSEU Pension Trust, a defined benefit pension plan jointly sponsored by the Government of Ontario and the Ontario Public Service Employees Union.
 Previously, Mr. Hatanaka served as a member of the Senior Executive Team of the TD Bank and was responsible for TD’s Global Wealth and Asset Management business.
 He also served as the inaugural Chair of TD’s Diversity Leadership Council.

 Elyse Allan, Vice Chair